apryor6/flask_accepts/README.md

 For both decorators, you can pass a schema instance, which allows you to pass additional parameters such as `many=True`

-The following example includes examples of both Flask-RESTplus style endpoints with a Resource class containing REST methods as well as a "vanilla" Flask endpoint, which is just a function.
+The following example includes examples of both Flask-restx style endpoints with a Resource class containing REST methods as well as a "vanilla" Flask endpoint, which is just a function.

 ```python
 from dataclasses import dataclass